gottacatchenall/ms_sampling_effort/manuscript.md

 we are interested in prediction of networks in the first place---we'll revisit this in the final section.

-![False negative rate as a function of sampling effort and network size, computed using the method described above.
-Left panel:  in blue.
-Right empirical food webs from Mangal database in teal.
-The outlier on panel B is a 714 species network. ](./figures/samplingdist.png){#fig:samplingeffort}
+![False negative rate (y-axis) as a function of sampling effort (x-axis) and network size, computed using the method described above.
+Left panel: this relation for 500 independent draws from the niche model [@Williams2000SimRul] at varying levels of species richness (colors) with connectance $C=0.1$.
+For each draw from the niche model, 200 sets of 1500 observations are simulated, for which each the mean false negative rate at each observation-step is computed.
+Means denoted with points, with $1\sigma$ in the first shade and $2\sigma$ in the second Right panel: empirical food webs from Mangal database in teal, applied to the same process as the left The outlier on panel B is a 714 species food-web. ](./figures/samplingdist.png){#fig:samplingeffort}

-Empirical data on interactions, limited by the practical realities of funding and human-work hours, tends to fall on the order on 100s or 1000s of individual observations per site [@Resasco2021PlaPol, @Schwarz2020TemSca;
+Empirical data on interactions, limited by the practical realities of funding and human-work hours, tend to fall on the order on 100s or 1000s observations of individuals per site [@Resasco2021PlaPol, @Schwarz2020TemSca;
-@Nielsen2007EcoNet], although clear aggregation of data has proven difficult to find and a meta-analysis of ecological network data and sampling effort seems both pertinent and necessary.
-From @fig:samplingeffort it is evident that the number of species considered in a study is inseparable from the false-negative rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.
+@Nielsen2007EcoNet], although clear aggregation of this data has proven difficult to find and a meta-analysis of network data and sampling effort seems both pertinent and necessary.
+Further, from @fig:samplingeffort it is evident that the number of species considered in a study is inseparable from the false-negative rate in that study, and this effect should be taken into account when designing samples of ecological networks in the future.

 ## Positive associations can increase the probability of false-negatives